digi-ron/PSS-PortablePowerShell/README.md

 bongoscript|1.4.20
 ```

-***NOTE: due to how I did this code, there is currently no trim for the split variable, meaning that there needs to be NO WHITESPACE between the package name, pip-separator, and version number!!!***
+***NOTE: While this solution can technically support whitespace between the module name, pipe-separator and version number, I'm not recommending it***

 ## Limitations
 - no error checking for whitespace in pipe-separated ```modules.txt``` file